 If you look to some of the wealthiest Canadians today, there is all one thing they have in common.
 They find ways to avoid paying the government income tax.
 Whether or not you believe in this is beside the point, but it is no secret that finding ways to pay less to the government will ultimately make you wealthier over time.

-Whether it be provincial taxes or taxes paid to the federal government, they give us plenty of opportunities when it comes to tax breaks, tax credits, and tax deductions.
+Whether it be provincial taxes or taxes paid to the federal government, they give us plenty of opportunities when it comes to tax breaks, tax credits, and tax deductions, such as the digital news subscription tax credit.
 However, many Canadians, especially those that choose to file their own taxes and not seek the help of an accountant, miss obvious tax deductions.

 In this article, we're going to go over how to not only make the most out of your tax return, but also your investments when it comes to learning how to pay less taxes in Canada.